How to Use the Essential Sound Panel for SFX and Ambience in Premiere Pro

 Loudness

-Next, work your through the control options, starting with Auto Match in Loudness.
+Next, work your way through the control options, starting with Auto Match in Loudness.
 This may work well or not so well, depending on your sound effects.
 If you have multiple sound effect clips with different sound levels, Auto Match is going to make a very level playing field.

 Reverb